dreymonde/Operacjas/README.md

 ## Usage

-> *WARNING*: **Operations** are un-swifty as hell, with all these subclassing and reference semantics everywhere.
+*DISCLAIMER*: **Operations** are un-swifty as hell, with all these subclassing and reference semantics everywhere.
 But the goal of **Operations** is not to make `NSOperation` "swifty", but to make it more powerful *using* Swift.
 Operations are still a very great concept that can dramatically simplify the structure of your app, they are system-aware and they *just work*.
 So use them, why not ¯\_(ツ)_/¯

 Before reading the **Usage** section, please go watch [Advanced NSOperations](https://developer.apple.com/videos/play/wwdc2015/226/) talk from Apple, it will help you to understand what's going on, especially if you're new to `NSOperation` and `NSOperationQueue`.